 Local option Yes (stdio) No Yes (stdio) No

 vs. Linear: Linear has better tool design (flat parameters, embedded enums, “me” shortcuts) and is more stable.
-Todoist has more transport options, delete support, and MCP Apps.
+Todoist now has significantly more tools (40+ vs. 23+), more transport options, delete support, filter management, reminders, and MCP Apps.
 Linear is a project management platform; Todoist is a personal/team task manager.
-Different use cases, but Linear’s MCP is more polished.
+Different use cases, and Todoist’s MCP has narrowed the polish gap considerably.

 vs. Notion: Notion covers knowledge management alongside tasks.
-Todoist is laser-focused on task management with a wider tool surface for that specific domain.
+Todoist is laser-focused on task management with the widest tool surface for that specific domain.
 Notion’s MCP is more stable but had its own growing pains (the v2.0.0 breaking rename).
 Both support local and hosted deployment.

-vs. community Todoist servers: The official server wins on tool count, authentication (OAuth vs API keys), transport flexibility, and MCP Apps.
-The community servers win on stability — no critical bugs in core operations.
-For today, the official server is the right choice if you can work around the section and assignment bugs.
+vs. community Todoist servers: The official server now decisively wins on tool count (40+ vs. 8–15), authentication (OAuth vs API keys), transport flexibility, filter management, reminders, attachment viewing, reordering, productivity stats, and MCP Apps.
+The stability gap that previously favored community servers has closed.
+The official server is the clear choice for new integrations.

 Who’s It For